thebrandonallen/edit-author-slug/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed stupid error where the default user nicename wasn't being properly retrieved from the database.
+Sorry about that :(
+* Unfortunately, some unicorns were lost during the development of this release, but they are a resilient creature.

 = 1.2.0 =
 * Added the ability to use forward slashes in the author base.
 * Improved display on the settings page, and storing, of role slugs.